9 Creative Packaging Ideas for Small Businesses + Examples | Fit Small Business

 Price: 5 cents–$1 per card (depending on customizations and stationary quality)

-In the clothing boutique managed by our retail expert Brigitte Hodge, she would add handwritten thank you notes for any purchase over $200.
-Her customers loved to receive these notes, and they helped the store earn repeat clients as well as shares on social media.
-Plus, they were easy to make—staff would keep blank stationary on hand and use any downtime to fill it out with customizable notes.
+At the clothing boutique I managed, I would add handwritten thank you notes for any purchase over $200.
+My customers loved to receive these notes, and they helped the store earn repeat clients as well as shares on social media.
+Plus, they were easy to make—we would keep blank stationery on hand and fill them out anytime we received large orders or purchases from loyal customers.

 Check out these creative examples of businesses that have added notes and cards to their packaging: